zoedsoupe/anubis-mcp/pages/recipes.md

 # Recipes

-Let's explore patterns we've discovered while building with Hermes MCP.
+Let's explore patterns we've discovered while building with Anubis MCP.
 What challenges are you facing?

 ## Authentication & Authorization